AlexSembrat/seng438-a4/Seng438_A4_Group4_Report.md

 # 5 A discussion on the effect of equivalent mutants on mutation score accuracy

 Equivalent mutants are mutants which exhibit behavior identical to the program it has been created for.
-Equivalent mutants should not have an effect on mutation score
+Equivalent mutants should not have an effect on mutation score, but automated programs such as PiTest cannot differentiate between a regular mutant and an equivalent mutant.
+Thus, these mutants will lower the mutation score even when there is nothing wrong with the program.

 # 6 A discussion of what could have been done to improve the mutation score of the test suites